 The Institute for Church Leadership (ICL) offers a series of courses in Bible, theology, spiritual formation, the mission of the Kingdom, church history and more.
 See our scope and sequence below.
 Anyone can benefit from these opportunities for spiritual enrichment and leadership development.
 You need not be a part of a local EC Church.
 The EC Church is pleased to offer ICL classes as a resource for building the Kingdom of God.

 These non-credit courses are open to all, without any educational prerequisites.
 They are not seminary level courses and do not earn credit from any seminary.
 The courses comprise the required training for those seeking the Local Elder’s License or Lay Preacher’s Certification in the Evangelical Congregational Church and may be applicable to pastoral credentials for other denominations as well.

-Tim Valentino has been a professor at Evangelical Seminary since 2007, teaching a variety of Bible, theology, pastoral ministry, and student writing courses.
-He presently serves as the Assistant Th.D.
-Program Director.
-Tim received his MDiv from Evangelical Seminary and his DMin from Southern Seminary in Louisville, KY.
+Tim Valentino has been a professor at Evangelical Seminary since 2007, teaching a variety of Bible, theology, pastoral ministry and student writing courses.
+He presently teaches in the Doctor of Theology and Master of Divinity programs at Kairos University.
+Tim received his MDiv from Evangelical Seminary and his D.Min. from Southern Seminary in Louisville, KY.
 He is now finishing his Th.D. degree at Evangelical Seminary.
-Tim has served in pastoral ministry since 1992, and currently serves as a Pastor of Christ Community Church in Myerstown, PA.
-Tim and his wife Sonya reside in Myerstown as well.
-They have a son, Andrew, and a daughter, Bethany, and a son-in-law, Micah.
-He blogs at https://timandsonya.com.
+Tim has served in pastoral ministry since 1992 and currently serves as Pastor of Christ Community Church in Myerstown, PA.
+Tim and his wife, Sonya, reside in Myerstown as well.
+They have two children and two grandchildren.
+He blogs at https://timandsonya.net.